B15-LI Bachelor's Thesis

 - carry out systematic and targeted investigative work

 - prepare and present a written report with appropriate structure

 The student should have acquired general competence in:

 - manage their own learning work and progress with independence

 - make an update of one's own knowledge in the field

 - have a critical look at one's own work and be able to reflect on counter-arguments and other perspectives

 Self-programming work.
 This includes:Independence and personal effort (based on framework conditions and guidance process)Structure, presentation ways and layoutIssue and method descriptionData collection and/or literature surveyData processing and presentationDiscussion of collected data or other information, ability to find and learn from literature/ research from others, understanding roles and contextsLinguistic precision, both terminology of subject and in general.Oral presentation and answers to questions from sensors (structure, precision, understanding literature and own surveys)

-In addition to literature provided by the supervisor, the students shall suggest and provide relevant literature and other relevant materials for the task.
+In addition to literature that can be provided by the supervisor, the student shall suggest and provide relevant literature and other relevant materials for the task.

-The student should have passed all compulsory courses included in landscape engineering program - even 2.5 years of study.
+The student must have approved all compulsory courses included in the landscape engineering programme - up to and including 2.5 years of study.